xing0047/TPS/README.md

 **Note: PixMatch is reproduced with replacing the image segmentation backbone to a video segmentaion one.**

-## Environment
-The code is developed based on PyTorch.
-All experiments are done on a single V100 GPU.
-Other platforms or multiple GPUs are not tested.

 ## Installation
 1. create conda environment
 ```bash